 PowerPoint has basic inking options—eraser, pens types, ink colors, a color wheel, and ink thickness options—and also includes a selection tool and the option to convert drawings to shapes.

-With a Surface pen, you can select ink without even tapping the selection tool on the ribbon.
-Just press and hold the barrel button on the pen while drawing with the pen to make a selection.
+With a Surface pen, or any other active pen device, you can select an ink object without even tapping the selection tool on the ribbon.
+Just press and hold the supported button on the pen while drawing to make a selection.
 Once the selection is made, you can use the pen to move, resize, or rotate the selected ink object.